 - You may end up scribbling.
 That’s okay.
 You may see patterns, designs, or trends that develop over time.
 Don’t discount what you do not immediately understand.

-- It’s important to realize that things may come up after the exercise is complete.
+- It’s important to realize that things may come up after completing the exercise.
 So, keep your journal handy throughout the day if possible.
 Later thoughts may come to you that relate to your spiritual practice.
-Be sure to write them down, but not while in traffic or walking.
+Be sure to write them down, but not while driving or walking.

 - Don’t judge the value of your writing.